rancher/api-spec/specification.md

 Services MAY continue to return resources that have been recently deleted in [query](#query-operation) and [read](#read-operation) operations.
 This is a [suggestion from RightScale](http://blog.rightscale.com/2010/02/13/top-cloud-api-sins/); It is easier for some use cases for the client to explicitly see that a resource has been removed than it is to infer that it is gone because it no longer comes back in query responses.

 Deleted resources:
-  - MUST have a <code>removed:</code> or similar attribute that the client can use to differentiate them from resources that still exist.
+  - MUST have a `removed:` or similar attribute that the client can use to differentiate them from resources that still exist.
   - SHOULD support filtering on that attribute so clients that don't want them can get results that omit removed results.
   - SHOULD stop being returned in query results after a documented period of time on the order of a few hours to days.